awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.md

 + Oracle
 + PostgreSQL

-Enhanced Monitoring is available for all DB instance classes except for db\.m1\.small\.
+Enhanced Monitoring is available for all DB instance classes except for db\.m1\.small, all db\.m6g instance classes, and all db\.r6g instance classes\.

 ## Differences Between CloudWatch and Enhanced Monitoring Metrics<a name="USER_Monitoring.OS.CloudWatchComparison"></a>